jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

     }
 ```

 The Tether smart contract is unusual in that it uses `CALL` rather than `DELEGATECALL` to implement its proxy contract functionality.
 This makes it harder to detect by an automated tool such as ours.
 Even so, we can see manually that in the code below 6 calls made with the `StandardToken(upgradedAddress)` prefix.
-This accounts for the 6 `CALL` opcodes found by the tool and verifies the statements made above in the public audit.
+This accounts for the 6 `CALL` opcodes found by the tool and verifies the statement made above in the public audit about the owner being able to change the contract (i.e. it is a proxy contract).

 ```
     // Forward ERC20 methods to upgraded contract if this one is deprecated